How DynamoDB storage internals work

 Coming from SQL, you picture a table as rows on disk with a query planner picking indexes.
 DynamoDB has no planner.
 The storage layout is the contract — what's fast and what's a footgun both fall straight out of two structures.

 Picture a giant distributed map.
 The key is a hash of your partition key.
-The value isn't a single item — it's a whole B-tree of items that share that partition key, ordered by sort key.
+The value is a whole B-tree of items that share that partition key, ordered by sort key.

 Hash the partition key to find the node